McLeod's Daughters season 4: Plot

 Tess, now without her sister, has to find the strength to rebuild her life and take control of the Drovers' legacy.
-She faces challenges including her relationship and marriage with Nick, Peter returning for custody of Charlotte, working Stevie and accepting her as her partner on Drover's, and being the glue that holds Drover's together.
+She faces challenges including her relationship and marriage with Nick, Peter returning for custody of Charlotte, working with Stevie and accepting her as her partner on Drover's, and being the glue that holds Drover's together.

 Stevie deals with settling down on Drover's and finding the strength to build a relationship with her daughter, Rose, who believes Stevie is her aunt.
 Stevie's ex-husband returns to win her back, but budding relationships with newcomer Kane Morgan and with Alex make her realize that her marriage is in the past.
 Tess asks Stevie to continue on Drover's, but as her partner.

 Jodi and Meg both are trying to make the best decisions for their lives.
 Meg takes a chance and goes to Melbourne for a job opportunity, while Jodi takes on more responsibility on Drover's and with the CFS, while pursuing a relationship with Kane's younger brother, Luke.

 The Ryan boys face the marriage of Harry and Sandra, while they both move back to Killarney.
 Alex tries to push away his feelings for Stevie, while Nick continues to grow with his relationship and later marriage to Tess.

 Together, Nick and Tess have a bump in the road when Sally returns at the end of the season with news that will change Nick's and Tess' lives forever.